swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 **JWS Header**

-The Header of the JWS specifies the the signature algoritm, In this example the header is `{"alg":"RS256"}`.
+The Header of the JWS specifies that it is a JWT by the "typ" parameter and the signature algoritm through the "alg" parameter.
+In this example the header is `{"typ":"JWT","alg":"RS256"}`.
 The Base64url encoded header is:

-> eyJhbGciOiJSUzI1NiJ9
+> eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9

 **JWS Payload**